Parth099/Azure-Certs/AZ-500/00 - PIM Intro.md

 You also have the ability to apply PIM to **azure resources**.
 But first you have to _discover_ them and import the resources to PIM.

 With this pane you have the option to allow PIM-ing to your azure roles (custom or built-in) and select the scope you require.
-Much like the above section you have the base settings.
+Much like the above section, you have the base settings.

 ### Group Based Role Assignments w/PIM